Mental Health on College Campuses Conference

 • Amy Rusch, M.P.H., doctoral student, Health Behavior & Health Equity, University of Michigan School of Public Health

-• Shawna Smith, Ph.D., John G Searle Assistant Professor of Health Management and Policy, University of Michigan School of Public Health
+• Shawna Smith, Ph.D., MPhil, John G Searle Assistant Professor of Health Management and Policy, University of Michigan School of Public Health

 • Mira Wang, M.P.H., doctoral student, Health Management & Policy, University of Michigan School of Public Health